mindspore-ai/docs/docs/probability/docs/source_en/probability.md

 `Invert` implements the inverse of another bijector.
 The APIs are as follows:

 1. Properties
-    - `bijector`: returns the Bijector used during initialization with type `msb.Bijector`.
+    - `bijector`: returns the Bijector used during initialization with type `Bijector`.

 2. Mapping functions
     - `forward`: forward mapping, with an input parameter `Tensor`.